-Most of the time, we describe the XRP Ledger as one collective, singular entity -- and that's mostly true.
-There is one production XRP Ledger peer-to-peer network, and all business that takes place on the XRP Ledger occurs within the production network.
+There is one production XRP Ledger peer-to-peer network, and all business that takes place on the XRP Ledger occurs within the production network—the Mainnet.

-Caution: Ripple makes no guarantees about the stability of the test network.
-It has been and continues to be used to test various properties of server configuration, network topology, and network performance.
+Caution: Unlike the XRP Ledger Mainnet, test networks are usually centralized and there are no guarantees about the stability and availability of these networks.
+They have been and continue to be used to test various properties of server configuration, network topology, and network performance.

 Parallel Networks and Consensus

-rippled setting that defines which network it uses.
-Instead, it uses the consensus of validators it trusts to know which ledger to accept as the truth.
+The main factor in determining which network a server follows is its configured UNL—the list of validators it trusts not to collude.
+Each server uses its configured UNL to know which ledger to accept as the truth.
 When different consensus groups of